 - 3.2.1 Recommended Practice.
-A document that is similar in content and structure to a code or standard but that contains only nonmandatory provisions using the word "should" to indicate recommendations in the body of the text. - 3.2.2 Should.
+An NFPA standard similar in content and structure to a code or standard but that contains only nonmandatory provisions using the word "should" to indicate recommendations in the body of the text. - 3.2.2 Should.
 Indicates a recommendation or that which is advised but not required.